casangi/casadocs/docs/tasks/task_specfit.rst

    224 `[1] <#cit1>`__ and in Numerical Recipes `[2] <#cit2>`__ .
 A
    Gaussian/Lorentzian singlet is a Gaussian/Lorentzian function
-   whose parameters (amplitude, center position, and width) are all independent from any other parametersthat may be simultaneously fit.
+   whose parameters (amplitude, center position, and width) are all independent from any other parameters that may be simultaneously fit.
 A Gaussian multiplet is a set of two or more Gaussian functions in which at least one (and possibly two or three) of the parameters of each function depend on the parameters of another,